How do I create a lease?

 Make sure you have entered the correct "First invoice date," as the system will post all recurring invoices based on the first invoice date and the schedule.

-On the third step of the lease entitled "Extra Fees and Utilities" fill in: Late Fee Settings, Utilities, and enable email notifications.
+On the third step of the lease entitled "Extra Fees and Utilities" fill in: Late Fee Settings and Utilities.
 Press the "Next step" button:

 "Insurance" is the fourth step of the move-in process.
 You can enable the "Require Tenant(s) to Purchase Renters Insurance" toggle if it is needed.
 Renters insurance will cover your personal property and personal liability.
 Then press the "Next step" button.
 If your tenants are paying jointly, you can request renters insurance from a particular tenant.

 On the last step of the lease creating, "Agreement & Signature,” you can enable the “Include agreements” toggle button.
 If the toggle button is enabled, you can either select a previously added/Basic Residential lease agreement or create a new template.
+You can also add Landlord forms.
+You may select the Landlord forms, which are state-specific or applicable to all states.
 You can add 10 templates by clicking on +add you may also add shared (visible to your tenant) or private (visible to you only) attachments if you disable the “Include agreements” toggle button.

 Once the template is selected, you are able to add and require the following fields and then assign them to a specific tenant while moving them in: